3Dmaps/mapcreator/README.md

 # mapcreator
-Map creator tool for 3Dmaps application
+Map creator tool for 3Dmaps application.
+A subproject of the [*3DMaps in augmented reality*](https://github.com/3Dmaps/3Dmaps).
+Built on the Software production project course / Univ. of Helsinki, spring 2018.
+Additional information: see main project repository.

 ## Installation
 This project requires [Python 3](https://www.python.org/downloads/) to run.